jameshfisher/jameshfisher.com/_posts/2020-01-17-implementing-a-stack-using-a-linked-list.md

   - ctci
   - programming
   - c
+summary: >-
+  The head of the list is the top of the stack.
 ---

 A "stack" is an abstract data type that provides `push` and `pop` operations which behave like "a stack of plates".
 There are many ways to implement a stack,